Can Dogs Eat Corn Cobs?

-Ironically I was in the middle of writing the article on the dangers of sugar free gum.
+Can dogs eat corn cobs?
+I got this question in an email from a client of ours recently.
+Ironically, I was in the middle of writing an article on the dangers of sugar free gum.

-Did you know corn could kill your dog?
+Did you know corn can kill your dog?

 Most of You…

 So most of you will think this is an article about how “corn” in and of itself is not good.
 Honestly, corn is just a filler and in most cases is not bad for your dog.

 After all, dogs are omnivores and MOST allergies come from the protein source not the fillers like rice, corn, or potatoes.

 This isn’t about your dog eating corn… This is about your dog eating the corn cob!
 The client in question was simply disposing of the used corn cobs in her garden.

 Corn Cob Ingestion can be Deadly

 Dogs don’t nibble an ear of corn.
 Dogs tend to swallow large pieces of the cob, if not inhaling the whole thing.
 Imagine having a whole corn cob in your stomach…